joshuavetos/Tessrax/README.md

 It transforms conflicting signals (“scars”) into structured, verifiable artifacts and records their resolutions on an immutable ledger.
 Every contradiction metabolized strengthens system coherence, auditability, and trust.

+The Tessrax framework introduces original terminology to describe new systemic primitives that lacked precise names in existing computing or governance lexicons.
+Key neologisms include Persystem, Contradiction Metabolism, Scar, Receipt, Integrity Band, and Rigor Layer.
+Each term has been defined, implemented, and documented within the stack to provide a shared vocabulary for self-auditing, contradiction-aware architectures.

+These words are not rhetorical flourishes—they are structural definitions.
+Tessrax names what it builds, and by naming, makes it real.

 ---

 ## ✨ Core Purpose